 Since the speed of light in this animation is much lower than in reality, the parabola can readily be seen.
 For light moving at the proper speed of light, you would not distinguish this parabola from a straight line.
-Assuming that the two holes in the elevator walls are 1.5 meters (1.64 yards) apart, the light will fall by no more than a tenth of a trillionth of a millimeter as it traverses the cabin - a fraction of the diameter of an atomic nucleus.
+Assuming that the two holes in the elevator walls are 1.5 metres (1.64 yards) apart, the light will fall by no more than a tenth of a trillionth of a millimetre as it traverses the cabin – a fraction of the diameter of an atomic nucleus.

 The big picture

 Our argument does not require the actual, physical presence of the cabin.
 Since the cabin and the light never actually interact, our argument must hold even in the absence of a falling cabin.
 Quite generally, we must conclude thatq light is deflected by gravitation.